powerbot-trading/powerbot_samples_python/README.md

 The example subscribes to the "orderbookchangedevent", so every time something is changing in the order book, the change gets added to a queue and the script can react to this change.
 ***
+### Simple Example of an Algorithm
+This example algorithm will try close the open position for the next 6 upcoming hourly contracts.
+For this purpose the current order book is fetched.
+The algorithm then iterates over every contract, extracts the relevant signal information (which is updated ever 5 minutes) from it and places new orders accordingly.
+***
 ### Advanced Example of an Algorithm
 This example algorithm will try to close the open position for the quarter hour contracts of the next